LukasNichols/SpokaneLibraryWeather/README.md

 ### Conclusion
 While the Indian Trail data shows many similarities to the other locations (particularly the strong visits-visit change relationship and the temperature intercorrelations), it differs in showing a modest positive relationship between temperatures and visitation.
 This suggests that Indian Trail visitors may be somewhat more influenced by temperature than visitors to Central Spokane or Shadle Park.
 This could be due to the specific amenities, location characteristics, or user demographics of Indian Trail.
 Park managers might consider this temperature sensitivity when planning seasonal activities or improvements at this specific location, though the correlation remains relatively modest.
 <img width="737" alt="Image" src="https://github.com/user-attachments/assets/032a74bf-d8b2-44f9-a74d-2bb9cc625473" />
+### Indian Trail - Final Statement
+Slightly more visitors on warmer days, but the effect is modest - temperature matters a bit more here than at Central Spokane or Shadle Park.

 ## Directions on How to Run it Yourself